Data-Driven

 Clubs

 Real Madrid leads the European chart by a margin no rival has seriously threatened in fifty years.
-The full ranking from Ajax to Juventus.
+How far back does the field stretch?
+The full ranking from Ajax to Juventus, with the methodology explained.

 Players

 Fifty players, six star tiers, one argument.
-Why Messi sits above Ronaldo, and why Maradona’s five stars rest on a single month in Mexico.
+Why Messi sits above Ronaldo.
+Why Maradona's five stars rest on a single month in Mexico.
+Why Pelé's three World Cups still matter in an era of superior data.

 Stories Worth Reading